Engee documentation

 audioplayer(filtered, fs)

-The applied filter successfully removed noise from the signal, but also suppressed the high-frequency components of the voice signal, so when listening to it, it sounds not so brightly coloured with overtones and hisses.
+The applied filter successfully removed noise from the signal, but also suppressed the high-frequency components of the voice signal, which is why it does not sound so brightly colored with overtones and hissing when listening.

 Conclusion

-Using a selected audio file as an example, we have looked at a typical digital signal processing workflow in Engee, including import, visualisation, analysis and processing.
+Using the example of the selected audio file, we examined the typical workflow of digital signal processing in Engee, which includes import, visualization, analysis, and processing.